 Laboratory-grown diamonds are increasingly available in greater quantities, higher quality and new colors at price points that many find attractive.
 It is no wonder then that laboratory-grown diamonds are a growing presence in the marketplace.
-What are they and how are they different from natural diamonds?
+What are they and how are they different from mined diamonds?
 In this article, we will cover:

 - What are Laboratory-grown Diamonds?